 - Communicate the plan clearly and regularly to both teams.

 Strategy #2: Implement a Unified CRM System

-Another way to achieve alignment is by implementing a unified customer relationship management (CRM) system that both the sales and marketing teams can access.
+Another way to achieve alignment is by implementing a unified customer relationship management (CRM) system that both teams can access.
 This system should allow both teams to see the same customer data, track interactions, and identify opportunities for collaboration.
 By having a shared view of the customer, both teams can work more efficiently and effectively.

 Making It Happen

 - Choose a CRM system that meets the needs of both the sales and marketing teams.

 - Train both teams on how to use the CRM system and ensure that they have access to the same customer data.